What Do ODM And OEM Mean? // ODM vs. OEM vs. Contract Manufacturing Defined

 ODM vs. OEM

-When comparing the two, you need to factor in a few factors, such as development time, intellectual property ownership, tooling cost, and more.
+Several factors need to be considered when comparing the two, such as development time, intellectual property ownership, tooling cost, and more.

 Intellectual property issues and ODM vs. OEM vs. Contract Manufacturing

-Each of the three has completely different IP rights, with ODM giving most of the IP rights, except branding, to the manufacturers, while in Contract Manufacturing, all IP rights belong to the Buyer.
+Each of the three has completely different IP rights.
+ODM gives most IP rights, except branding, to the manufacturers, while in Contract Manufacturing, all IP rights belong to the Buyer.
 OEM falls in between, with the Buyer owning the branding and some aspects of the design while the manufacturer can own rights to other aspects of the designs they made themselves.

-It is also very difficult to patent ODM as they tend to be items already on the market.
-For instance, you can’t patent a baseball cap, but you can add a sweatproof band on the inside that you developed and patent that and its use in baseball caps.
+It is also very difficult to patent ODM items as they tend to be items already on the market.
+For instance, you can’t patent a baseball cap, but you can patent a sweatproof band on the inside that you developed, and it’s used in baseball caps.

 Ultimately, the Buyers must acquire intellectual property, patents, and trademarks before manufacturing.
 It’s also important to note that only contracts written in Chinese are valid in China, and you will be fighting an uphill battle should you sue a manufacturer in their own country.